Manas-Kalamkar/hackerrank/README.md

 # hackerrank
-answer of question on react and dsa
+answers of the question on react and dsa